nccasia/ncc-python-learning/basic/class_and_oop.md

+## What's OOP?

+**OOP Object-oriented programming (OOP)** is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

 ## Classes and Inheritance

 We can define attributes and functions inside a class.
 In Python, there's a "magic" method that runs when we create a new instance by calling theclass.
 It's called __init__ and it does nothing by default.
 If our __init__ method takes other arguments than self we can call the class with arguments and they will be given to __init__.